Meet our Board of Trustees

-Tim Parker became Chairman of the National Trust on 8 November 2014.
+Tim was appointed Chairman of the National Trust on 8th November 2014.

 Tim has enjoyed a long business as CEO of several well-known companies.
 After a spell in the Treasury as an economist, he studied at the London Business School, and soon after was appointed as general manager of a subsidiary of Thorn EMI based in Chicago.
 In 1989 he led the management buy-out of Kenwood, the kitchen appliances company.

 Subsequently Tim has been CEO of Clarks, the shoe company, Kwik-Fit, the AA, and until recently, Samsonite, where he remains Chairman.
 Tim has been Chairman of Channel Nine TV in Australia and the Autobar Group, Europe’s largest vending company.
 He has also served as a non-executive director on the Boards of Legal & General, Alliance Boots and Compass Group.
 He is also a director and owner of the British Pathé film archive.

 Orna joined the Board of Trustees in December 2013 and was appointed Deputy Chairman in December 2014.
 She is also the Soil Association’s appointee on the National Trust’s Council.
 Orna takes whatever opportunities she can to alert people to the importance and fragility of the complex ecosystems that sustain us and to the need to stop taking them for granted.
 She was Chair of the Soil Association from 2007 to 2013 and is still a member of its Council.